-Why the Census Matters to Indiana: Power
+Power: Why the Census Matters to Indiana

 Congressional Representation and the Electoral College

-Despite gaining population in the 1990s, Indiana lost a seat in the House of Representatives after Census 2000—leaving us with nine representatives.
+Indiana lost a seat in the House of Representatives after Census 2000—leaving us with nine representatives.
 This also has an impact on presidential elections since each state’s number of electoral votes is equal to its number of representatives plus senators.

 Local Representation